 Step 1: Detach the old caliper

-- Get a rebuild kit from your dealership or nearby auto store
+- Get a rebuild kit from your dealership or a nearby auto store

 - Loosen the bleeder screw bolt.
 If it’s proving stubborn, apply penetrating oil to avoid breaking it or having it worn.